zogzog/cubicweb/doc/book/en/devweb/controllers.rst

   :exc:`NoSelectableObject` errors that may bubble up to its entry point, in an end-user-friendly way (but other programming errors will slip through)

-* the JSon controller (same module) provides services for Ajax calls, typically using JSON as a serialization format for input, and sometimes using either JSON or XML for output;

 * the JSonpController is a wrapper around the ``ViewController`` that provides jsonp_ services.
 Padding can be specified with the ``callback`` request parameter.
 Only *jsonexport* / *ejsonexport*